Dave Stewart (Eurythmics): Personal life

+Stewart was married from 1972 to 1977 to Pamela Wilkinson.

+He was in a relationship with Annie Lennox for three years in the late 1970s, before they formed the Eurythmics.

-Previously married from 1972 to 1977 to Pamela Wilkinson, Stewart married former Bananarama member Siobhan Fahey (who later formed Shakespears Sister) in 1987.
-The couple have two children (Sam and Django).
+Stewart married former Bananarama member Siobhan Fahey (who later formed Shakespears Sister) in 1987.
+The couple have two sons, Sam and Django.
 They divorced in 1996.

 On 4 August 2001, Stewart married Dutch photographer Anoushka Fisz, with whom he has two daughters, Kaya and Indya.
 In 2004, Stewart and Fisz moved to Hollywood so Stewart could concentrate on his soundtrack work.
 They renewed their marriage vows in 2013.

 He is a Sunderland A.F.C. supporter and still watches their games.
 As a child, his ambition was to play for the club.